brandonyongys/brandonyongys.github.io/_posts/2023-05-15-data-deidentification.md

     <li>Medical record numbers</li>
     <li>Biometric identifiers (such as fingerprints or facial recognition data)</li>
 </ul>

-The list is not exhaustive and it may vary depending on the context, sensitivity of the data as well as the regulatory requirements.
+None of these common identifiers came as a surprise as having any one of these would directly identify the individuals.
+There are other identifiers such as race and age which could identify the individual.
+However, such identifiers would need to exist in a particular set in order to identify the individual with high confidence.

 # De-identification techniques
-De-identification techniques
-1) pseudonymization
-- individuals are given another set of identifiers (e.g. Brandon is renamed to Michael, all dates are shifted by n days).
-This helps the user to track the individuals across time.
-However, this step alone does not prevent the user from re-identifying the individual if there are specific unique set of characteristics.

-2) k-anonymization
-- this is when data is dealt in such a way that any subset of data would contain at least k individuals sharing the same characteristics.
-E.g. there may be many individuals below the age 80 with positive HIV and not many individuals aged 80 and above with positive HIV.
-Instead, the age threshold may be lowered 80-> 40 so that there are more individuals in the 40+HIV subset.
-This makes re-identification effort by chance significantly less likely.
+De-identification can be achieved through pseudonymization, which involves replacing the individual's set of identifiers with another set of identifiers that may or may not be random or nonsensical.
+For instance, a name like `Brandon` could be replaced with `Michael` or even a random alphanumeric string such as `jkas89sdfln298dxciu`.
+However, pseudonymization may not be appropriate for other identifiers, such as dates, that are required to study the temporal or spatial effects.
+Furthermore, pseudonymization alone may not be sufficient to protect against re-identification if there are specific unique characteristics that can be linked back to the individual.

+To provide further privacy protection, the k-anonymization technique can be employed.
+This method ensures that any subset of individuals sharing a set of specific unique characteristics includes at least k individuals.
+For example, if there are very few individuals aged 95 and above, they could be grouped together with a subgroup of individuals aged 80 to 94 years old to protect their identities.
+Any analysis conducted on this group would not reveal the identity of any specific individual.

-Sample codes to de-identify
+# Sample de-identification codes

 Conclusion